mcuringa/think-js/way_of_the_program.md

 :   Pauses drawing for approximately this many seconds.
 Useful for creating animations.
 Not affected by setSpeed.

-`repeat (count) { ... }`

-:   Repeat the commands between the curly braces the specified number of times.

 Turtle Exercises 1
 ------------------